 - In some of our older scientific databases and art collections, alternative text is not provided for images and navigational icons.
 This fails WCAG success criteria 1.1.1.
-We're aiming to fix this by the end of 2020.
+We're aiming to resolve this by August 2022.

-- Our live video events, such as Nature Live Online, do not have captions.
+- Live video events hosted on the website do not have captions.
 This fails WCAG 2.1 success criterion 1.2.4.

 Principle 2: Operable

-- In some cases we have used headings to emphasise text.
+- In some cases, we have used headings to emphasise text.
 This means that not all headings describe a topic or purpose.
 This fails WCAG 2.1 success criteria 2.4.6.
-We are aiming to introduce a separate design for emphasised text into our website and begin implementing this by the end of 2020.
+We have introduced a new design and replaced some emphasised text with it, however we intend to further review the site to ensure all instances have been fixed.
+We aim to resolve this across our higher traffic pages by the end of 2023.

 - There are some components where the keyboard focus isn't clearly indicated.
 This fails WCAG 2.1 success criteria 2.4.7.
-We are aiming to fix this by September 2020.
+We are aiming to fix this by the end of 2023.